nicholowen/COMP307-Assignment-2-Part-2/README.md

 ## Part 1
 ### Instructions:
-  Run jar in command line by navigating to jar directory and running 'java -jar part1.jar' This will run the 'non-bias' version of the code.
+  Run jar in command line by navigating to jar directory and running 'java -jar part1.jar'<br>
+  This will run the 'non-bias' version of the code.<br>
   Adding 'true' as an argument will run the 'bias' version - 'java -jar part1.jar true'.

 ## Part 2
 ### Instructions:
-Run jar in command line by navigating to jar directory and running 'java -jar part1.jar'.
+Run jar in command line by navigating to jar directory and running 'java -jar part1.jar'.<br>
 This will evolve 100 generations.
 Fitness of '0.0' indicates the solution has been found.